Gardens of Maecenas: History

 Lucullus started the fashion of building luxurious garden-palaces in the 1st century BC with the construction of his gardens on the Pincian Hill, soon followed by Sallust's gardens between the Quirinal, Viminal and Campus Martius, which were the largest and richest in the Roman world.
 In the 3rd century AD the total number of gardens (horti) occupied about a tenth of Rome and formed a green belt around the centre.
 The horti were a place of pleasure, almost a small palace, and offered the rich owner and his court the possibility of living in isolation, away from the hectic life of the city but close to it.
 A fundamental feature of the horti was the large quantity of water necessary for the rich vegetation and for the functioning of the numerous fountains and nymphaea.
 The area was particularly suitable for these residences as eight of the eleven large aqueducts of the city reached the Esquiline.

 Site

 In the Roman Republican era the eastern Esquiline outside of the Servian Walls was a cemetery with open pits (puticuli) for the poor.
 The Esquiline gate was where criminals were executed and their bodies left for scavengers.
 Around 40 BC reform of public cemeteries was promoted by Maecenas, the friend and later minister of Augustus, and begun under his reign.
 In 38 BC, the Roman Senate banned open-air corpse cremation within a 2 mile radius of the city.
 The original phase of the garden was constructed by the conclusion of the 30s BC (the use of opus reticulatum brickwork is the basis for this dating).
 This was achieved by burying the whole district alongside the Agger of Servius Tullius under 6–8 m of earth and creating luxurious gardens on top.
 The results were celebrated in a song by Maecenas' friend, Horace:

-NuncLicet Esquiliis habitare salubribus, atque Aggere in aprico spatiari, quo modo tristes Albis informem spectabant ossibus agrum.